 Uber also has two very different types of people visiting their website — riders and drivers.
 Two different buyer personas looking for entirely different things.

 But the site addresses both types of visitors together very well — the background image shows Uber riders and drivers having a good time, and signing up to become a driver is quick and easy with the form displayed on the home page.

-Note that the language in the CTAs on the homepage are clear and understandable — “become a driver” and “ride with Uber” are both easy to grasp concepts.
+Note that the language in the CTAs on the homepage is clear and understandable — “become a driver” and “ride with Uber” are both easy to grasp concepts.
 Don’t make your visitors guess what they’ll be signing up for!

 There are certainly other aspects of an inbound-marketing-ready website that you’ll want to check off of your list, but what we’ve gone over here is a great start to optimizing your site so that it attracts and delights your visitors.
 So sit down and take an inventory of where your site needs work — the process can be lengthy, but the rewards can be great!
 Rest easy knowing that there are solutions so that you’re getting the inbound traffic that you need!